prashant96pm/Fullstack_Project/Wedding-website/wedding-website-master/README.md

 2. `$ cd wedding-website` - go inside the project directory
 3. `$ npm install` - install dependencies
 4. `$ gulp` - compile sass to css, minify js, etc.
-5. That's it, open `index.html` file on your browser by just double-clicking on it.
+5. That's it, open `index.html` file on your browser by just double clicking on it.

 # About Me
 Hello, my name is Prashant Marabe.
 I am an Professional 1 application delivery at [DXC Technology](https://dxc.com/us/en).
 I enjoy making teeny tiny applications to open-sourcing the project.
 Hope you like this website.